olincollege/Softdew-Valley/docs/index.md

 The instructions for Installation are also included in our [README.md](https://github.com/olincollege/Stardew_Clone/blob/main/README.md) file

 ## Relevant links!
-Our [Github Page] (https://github.com/olincollege/Stardew_Clone): Here you can find our [README.md](https://github.com/olincollege/) and by clicking the green *code* button you can find a downloadable zip file.
+Our [Github Page](https://github.com/olincollege/Stardew_Clone): Here you can find our [README.md](https://github.com/olincollege/) and by clicking the green *code* button you can find a downloadable zip file.

 ## Video Demo